-That said, do everyday woodworkers really recommend using angle grinder on a regular basis?
+That said, do everyday woodworkers really recommend using an angle grinder on a regular basis?
 Yep, they sure do.
-An angle grinder for woodworking is like that side piece you regular use for fun, but never mention to anyone.
+An angle grinder for woodworking is like that side piece you regularly use for fun but never mention to anyone.

 Angle grinders are perfect for tasks such as carving, sanding, and shaping.
 With a wood carving disc attached to your angle grinder, you can decisively sculpt wooden materials like a master craftsman.

 But using an angle grinder for productively cutting wooden materials on a regular basis?
-Hmm, I'd say, a grinder is not the best choice of power tool for effectively cutting wood.
-You'd be much better served utilizing a table saw, circular saw or miter saw.
+Hmm, I’d say, a grinder is not the best choice of power tool for effectively cutting wood.
+You’d be much better served using a table saw, circular saw, or even a miter saw.

-Again, for cutting small sections of wood using a three-tooth cutting disc, yeah sure, have at it tiger.
+Again, for cutting small sections of wood using a three-tooth cutting disc, yeah sure, have at it, tiger.
 But for anything beyond that, I’d recommend using a power tool that has been specifically designed and engineered for such purposes.

 Either way, just remember to always use the appropriate PPE gear like; safety goggles, ear protection, and cut-resistant gloves, which are really the bare minimum when wielding a grinder.

 Honestly, all power tools should be handled with care.
 But when it comes to grinders, there are over five thousand serious injuries reported each year in the united states, so considerable caution should be taken when conducting work with a grinder.